kuldeepsharma1/cyber-honey-pot/README.md

 ![](doc/img/rm_s13.png)

-`Figure-12: Honeypot Log file/data archvie system Web UI overview, version v_0.1.3 (2024)`
+`Figure-12: Honeypot Log file/data archive system Web UI overview, version v_0.1.3 (2024)`

 In the main page, the blue team defender can check the total log size, agent connection state and select the emulator or controller's log based on the PLC emulator or controller ID.
 Then the page will switch to the component's log view page for user to filter, search and check the detailed log files contents.
 User can also do the further processing of the logs to integrated in their SIEM system or use the raw log file as the DFIR data set.